Discussing a Move to a Senior Living Community with a Friend

 Provide ongoing support

 Part of what may be holding your friend back is simply not knowing how or where to start.
 Offer to help them research various living options and offer to go with them to tour various communities.
-Help them look for financing options or offer to help them with finding a realtor to help them with the sale of their current home.
+Help them look for financing options or offer to help them with finding a realtor to help them with the sale of their current home, which you can click to read more.
 Let your friend know you’re there to provide them with the support they need to live the life they desire.